How to Calibrate an Irrigation System

 First, what is calibration?
 To calibrate something means measuring exactly how much of a substance is placed over an area within a certain amount of time.

 There are several reasons why calibrating an irrigation system is important.
-Not only is frequent watering expensive, it can also cause lawn problems, including fungal diseases, poor growth, bacterial disease, and insect proliferation.
+Not only is frequent watering expensive, it can also cause lawn problems, including fungal and bacterial diseases, poor growth, and proliferation of mosquitoes and other insects.
 Monitoring exactly how much water is being used – and the time and frequency – helps your lawn reach the ultimate level of growth and long-term health.

 In some areas of the country, watering restrictions may be imposed to limit water consumption.
 The time at which watering can be done could also be constrained.
 These need to be taken into consideration and worked around when calibrating an irrigation system for your lawn.